MrMdAkKhan/Cyclistic-Bike-Share-Analysis/README.md

 * **Importing Data:** The monthly files containing the ride data were imported into SQL Server.
 * **Merging Data:** A new table named “cyclistic_annual_data” was created to store the consolidated data for the entire year.The data from tables were merged into the “cyclistic_annual_data” table using the UNION ALL statement.
 * **Manipulate Data:** After merging and filtering data a new table named “filtered_cyclistic_annual_data” was generated.
 This table includes additional columns such as “month,” “day,” “hour,” and “duration_minutes” to facilitate the comparison and analysis of ride frequencies.

+## Analyze Phase:
+1. Which bike is the most used for both members and casual riders?

+3. How many members and casual riders does Cyclistic have?
+4. Which day has the most number of riders for both members and casual riders?
+5. Which month has the most number of riders for both members and casual riders?
+6. What time do both users usually start their trip?
+7. Where do the users usually start their trip?